-Welcome to Cleveland-Marshall’s international LL.M Program!
-We offer students from all around the world the opportunity to obtain an advanced degree from an ABA-accredited American Law School at a competitive price.
-We do so by providing an exceptional teacher-to-student ratio, an outstanding faculty, and a personally-tailored study program.
+Cleveland-Marshall offers students from all around the world the opportunity to obtain an advanced degree from an ABA-accredited American Law School at a competitive price.
+We do so by providing an exceptional teacher-to-student ratio, an outstanding faculty, and utilizing the outstanding medical and legal network in Northeast Ohio.
 As a Law School whose graduates include Justices of the Ohio Supreme Court, federal Judges, members of the U.S. House of Representatives, Cleveland mayors, and many other distinguished jurists, civic, and business leaders, we would be happy to consider you as part of our family.

 In order to be considered for the International LL.M Program, you must obtain (and provide evidence of):

 - A Law Degree: A law degree from an accredited foreign law school or university.

 - Please provide the original degree as conferred, with an official translation (if not provided in English);